College Selection Process

 For Juniors and Seniors, they work one-on-one with students and their families in an individualized program to develop college goals, establish timelines, and complete applications.
 College Counselors pride themselves on being accessible to the students, parents, and faculty through before and after school appointments, during academic labs, evening appointments (as needed) and communication via email over weekends and breaks.
 Seniors have multiple one-on-one meetings with their College Counselor to proof applications prior to submission.

-- APPLICATION HOW-TOs
+- SCOIR AND APPLICATION TUTORIALS

 - CHAMINADE SCHOOL PROFILE